owenong1/SFLite/README.md

 Do note:
 - The App comes preloaded with mock data that it defaults to if search is unavailable, or if a blank string is searched.
-- Currently the non-local website version does not support live search
+- A non-local website version is available at https://sf-app-khaki.vercel.app.
+However, do note that it does not support live search at the moment.

 ### How to use:
 - Course List: Scroll as you please to browse courses!